Ongoing Missions

 ZOE

 Our church is serving as a Hope Companion for communities of vulnerable children and orphans in Rwanda.
 Each community is a three year commitment in which the children will journey to overcome extreme poverty and learn how to improve their lives and the lives of their community.
-In August of 2023 we have committed to support our sixth community.
+In September of 2024 we completed support for our sixth community Umunezero "Happiness" Bweramana in Rwanda.
 You can learn more about our Zoe partnership by clicking here.

 FEEDING THE CHILDREN

 We prepare lunches and pack "eat and serve" meals for public school children whose parents request them.
 The food is delivered to homes during each Christmas and Easter break.
 Teams prepare the meals, and a bag of pre-pack non perishable foods to provide meals throughout the breaks. .
 Over thirty volunteers are needed on delivery days to help us be successful in our endeavor.
-To read more about this amazing ministry or to sign up, click HERE.
+To read more about this amazing ministry click HERE.
+If you are ready to sign up and help click HERE.

 BELMONT COMMUNITY ORGANIZATION (BCO)